tel05/tel05/README.md

+- 🌱 I’m currently pursuing a MSCS at DePaul University.
 - 🔭 I’m currently working on building a project portfolio!
-- 🌱 I’m currently learning Computer Science Foundations.
 - 😄 Pronouns: She/Her